suntarliarzn/suntarliarzn.github.io/_posts/2018-09-19-Introduction to computer science and programming using Python(2).md

 ---

-title: MIT 6.00.1x
-Introduction to Computer Science and Programming Using Python(2)
+title: Introduction to Computer Science and Programming Using Python(2)

 key: B20180919